tramitit/guides/en/belgium/report_change_of_address.md

 categories:
 - Belgium
 date: '2024-06-07'
-description: Learn how to report your change of address within Belgium to update your official residence.
-Understand the process, required documents, and providers near you.
+description: Learn how to report a change of address in Belgium.
+Follow our step-by-step guide to ensure a smooth transition and comply with local regulations.
 draft: false
-meta_title: 'Change of Address Report in Belgium: Procedure & Documents'
+meta_title: How to Report a Change of Address in Belgium | Step-by-Step Guide
-title: 'Change of Address Report in Belgium: Procedure & Documents'
+title: How to Report a Change of Address in Belgium | Step-by-Step Guide
 translationKey: belgium-report_change_of_address
 ---

 ## Description
 ### What is it?